-- Every USAO has a written PSN Strategic Plan that to outlines and addresses the most pressing violent crime issues and drivers in the district. - Every USAO should have a multi-agency/multi-disciplinary "team" that helps develop and implement PSN Strategic Plan goals and strategies.
-The USAO leads the team. - It is recommended that the PSN Strategic Plan be used to help prioritize grant-funded projects, which should be set by the PSN team. - The PSN team should discuss project-specific elements that will assist the Fiscal Agent and PSN Selection Committee make subawards. - It is imperative that the selection of subrecipients and/or contractors is made by individuals who are not acting on behalf of the federal government and are not otherwise conflicted as it could raise endorsement issues.
+- Every U.S. Attorney's Office (USAO) has a written PSN Strategic Plan that to outlines and addresses the most pressing violent crime issues and drivers in the district. - Every USAO should utilize a multi-agency/multi-disciplinary "team" to help develop and implement PSN Strategic Plan goals and strategies.
+The USAO leads the team. - It is recommended that the PSN Strategic Plan be used to help prioritize grant-funded projects, which should be set by the PSN team. - The PSN team should discuss project-specific elements that will assist the Fiscal Agent and PSN Selection Committee make subawards. - It is imperative that the selection of subrecipients and/or contractors is made by individuals who are not acting on behalf of the federal government and are not otherwise conflicted.